-- 5100.4a Sustainability Information might include comprehensive disclosures about many different topics or aspects of topics as required by the sustainability reporting framework or by law or regulation, or that an entity chooses to prepare in accordance with other Criteria.
-Alternatively, the Sustainability Information prepared by an entity might be limited to certain matters, such as metrics, targets or key performance indicators. - 5100.4b The Criteria used for the reporting of Sustainability Information on which the Sustainability Assurance Practitioner expresses an opinion might be framework Criteria, entity-developed Criteria or a combination of both.
-Framework Criteria might be embodied in law or regulation or issued by authorised or recognised bodies that follow a transparent due process. - 5100.4c Depending on the Criteria used, the Sustainability Information might be prepared on a single entity or Group basis, and might include information from other entities in the reporting entity's Value Chain. - 5100.4d Sustainability Information might be presented in different ways, for example, in a separate sustainability report22 issued by the entity, as part of the entity's annual report (e.g., a separately identified report within the annual report, or presented as part of the management report or management commentary), or in an integrated report.
+- Sustainability Information might include comprehensive disclosures about many different topics or aspects of topics as required by the sustainability reporting framework or by law or regulation, or that an entity chooses to prepare in accordance with other criteria.
+Alternatively, the Sustainability Information prepared by an entity might be limited to certain matters, such as metrics, targets or key performance indicators. - The Criteria used for the reporting of Sustainability Information on which the Sustainability Assurance Practitioner expresses an opinion might be framework Criteria, entity-developed Criteria or a combination of both.
+Framework Criteria might be embodied in law or regulation or issued by authorised or recognised bodies that follow a transparent due process. - Depending on the Criteria used, the Sustainability Information might be prepared on a single entity or Group basis, and might include information from other entities in the reporting entity's Value Chain. - Sustainability Information might be presented in different ways, for example, in a separate sustainability report16 issued by the entity, as part of the entity's annual report (e.g., a separately identified report within the annual report, or presented as part of the management report or management commentary), or in an integrated report.

-22 In Australia, the Corporations Act 2001 sets out requirements that Sustainability Assurance Practitioners must comply with when performing Sustainability Assurance Engagements in accordance with the Act.
-Further information on these requirements is set out in ASIC Regulatory Guide XXXX.
+16 In Australia, the Corporations Act 2001 sets out requirements that Sustainability Assurance Practitioners must comply with when performing Sustainability Assurance Engagements in accordance with the Act.